cabarius/ToyBox/ToyBox/README.txt

     Crusade: 25
     Quest Resolution: 1
 Ver 1.3.12
-    (Truinto) Added Disable Dialog Restrictions (Mythic Path) Ver 1.3.11
+    Fixed issue where feat multiplier stopped working for certain cases such as mythic selections (Truinto) Added Disable Dialog Restrictions (Mythic Path) Ver 1.3.11
     Found a grey that works for trash loot.
 The previous brown still looked too much like a meaningful loot color